 Third, critical theory rightly draws our attention to the lived experiences of others.
 While subjective experience most certainly should not be used as a means of undermining objective truth as critical theory does, Christians should recognize that a person who is different from yourself can often have insights into subjects which you might have very little experience in.
 Christians should be quick to listen and slow to speak (James 1:19), valuing our different God-given experiences and insights while measuring all things against his Word (1 Thessalonians 5:21, 2 Timothy 3:16-17).

 What is Bad About Critical Theory?

-Although critical theory has some good points worth considering, there are far more negative consequences to critical theory.
+Although critical theory has some good points worth considering, there are far more negative consequences.
 There are two primary theological objections.

 First, critical theory undermines the authority of God and God’s Word.
 Part of this stems from the elevation of lived experience over objective truth.
 If your subjective experience seems to come into conflict with Biblical morality (for example with homosexuality), critical theory would assert that the Bible was the product of oppressive structures from which we need to liberate ourselves in our interpretation and application for today.
 This blatantly contradicts the inspiration and sufficiency of Scripture (2 Timothy 3:16-17).
-The other part of critical theory which undermines God’s authority comes from critical theory’s rejection of hegemonic power and authority.
+The other part of this theory which undermines God’s authority comes from its rejection of hegemonic power and authority.
 Because it views the use of hegemonic power as inherently oppressive, what does that mean for God himself, to whom all power, authority, and dominion belong (Psalm 62:11, Matthew 28:18, 1 Peter 5:11)?
-In the view of critical theory, God becomes the ultimate oppressor from whom we would need liberation.
+In this light, God becomes the ultimate oppressor from whom we would need liberation.

 There are also several philosophical objections to critical theory worth mentioning: